Icon Focus Parent

 Addressing Adversity & Inequity

 Our work with parents is closely connected to our focus on addressing adversity and inequity.
 Parents experiencing adversity now or in the past may face their own emotional and mental health challenges.
-We are deeply committed to developing trauma-informed, evidence-based practices that provides all parents with the support they need – so everybody thrives.
+We are deeply committed to developing trauma-informed, evidence-based practices that provide all parents with the support they need – so everybody thrives.

 Research Topics Include